nasa/fprime/Svc/RateGroupDriver/docs/sdd.md

 ## 1. Introduction

 The RateGroupDriver Component is used to take a single system tick and distribute it to multiple rate groups in a system.
-It takes the input `Svc::Sched` port, then divides down the tick rate based on arguments to the constructor.
+It takes the input `Svc::Sched` port, then divides down the tick rate based on arguments to `configure`.
 Typically, the output ports would be connected to the asynchronous inputs of an `ActiveRateGroup`.

 ## 2. Requirements